>

 Number 3: Brakes

-For obvious reasons, your brakes are extremely important and are another common failure point on MOTs.
-Every time you use your brakes they wear, so if you do a lot of driving in between services, it may be good to do extra checks.
+For obvious reasons, your brakes are essential and are another common failure point on MOTs.
+Brakes are worn every time you use them.
+If you drive often, extra checks might be in order.

 Many local garages offer free brake checks, stating the thickness level of your pads and discs.
-Make sure to take these readings away and check your car's manual, as some garages may well try to sell you something you don’t need.
+Take these readings away and check your car's manual, as some garages may try to sell you something you don't need.

 For more on how your brakes work, our article is here.